Renewable Energy for a Brighter Tomorrow

 The cost for Renewable Choice with this 1st offering is $4.00/100 kWh.
 This means for each 100 kWh block that is purchased, a $4.00 charge will be added to the current electric bill.
 If you are interested in participating in this program please contact Lori McAllister at 800-607-2027.

 The second program is to purchase your own renewable generation equipment and sign an interconnection and purchase power agreement with Southern Iowa Electric Cooperative.
-There are a few members who have signed these agreements for wind generation and have found a more prompt return on their investment by matching the size of the generation resource to their expected load requirements.
-The cooperative will purchase the energy you make available from your generation facility that is not consumed by you at the time of generation.
+There are a few members who have signed these agreements for wind and solar generation and have found a more prompt return on their investment by matching the size of the generation resource to their expected load requirements.
+Associated Electric Cooperative (SIEC's power provider) will purchase the energy you make available from your generation facility that is not consumed by you at the time of generation.
 When the generation exceeds the members load then payment in the form of a bill credit will be applied to the member's electric bill on a monthly basis.
 It is within the members control to match either the generation resource to their load requirements and/or seek to control the timing of their load to match their member owned generation.
 Regardless of the size of generation facility you are considering please contact us at Southern early in your decision making process.
 In accordance with Iowa Code 476.6A the owner of any alternate energy production facility (solar, wind, etc.) that is attached to the Cooperative lines is required to provide written notification to the Cooperative of the intent to install the facility at least 30 days prior to construction.
 (The notification form is available below.)
 The appropriate Interconnection Agreement must also be completed and signed by the member and the Cooperative before installation on Cooperative lines occur.
 We believe we can be a valuable resource in your decision making process.
 Please feel free to contact Lori McAllister at 800-607-2027

 Are you considering an investment in solar power?
 We can help!